Initialize SDK and Start Recording

 .apply {

-// Verbose integration logs only in debug builds
+// Enable Verbose logs for debug builds

 if (BuildConfig.DEBUG) enableIntegrationLogging(true)